yazdanparasthesam/llm-zoomcamp/Capstone1-findocs-copilot/README.md

 ## 📸 End-to-End Local Implementation, Verification & Kubernetes Deployment Guide (Step-by-Step with Screenshots)

-This section provides a comprehensive, step-by-step visual record documenting how **FinDocs Copilot** was implemented, tested, containerized with Docker Compose, deployed to Kubernetes (**Kind** and **Minikube**), and prepared for GitHub peer review submission on Ubuntu Linux.
+This section provides a comprehensive, step-by-step visual record documenting how **FinDocs Copilot** was implemented, tested, containerized with Docker Compose, deployed to Kubernetes (**Kind**), and prepared for GitHub peer review submission on Ubuntu Linux.

 ---